valtimo-platform/valtimo-documentation/valtimo-implementation/process-blueprints.md

 As always, be sure to follow the specific instructions that are included with the process blueprint.

 ## Creating process blueprints for GZAC
-It is encouraged to share processes that can potentially be used by other municipalities.
-Another municipality can then implement the same process with minimal effort.
+It is encouraged to share processes that can potentially be used by other organisations.
+Another organisation can then implement the same process with minimal effort.

 ### Privacy and intellectual property